philipmw/linear-problems-learning/README.md

 1. `any quantity of boats.R`: generate as many "sponges" (fake rowers) to accommodate all available boat seats.
 1. `frostbite.R`: an assignment problem for Greenlake Frostbite 2021.
+    This one is the most comprehensive so far.
+It supports real rowers and real boats, sweep/scull preferences, port/starboard preferences, and stroke/bow preferences.
+    It fills extra seats with sponges, and it puts overflow rowers on a launch.
+    Lastly, it factors logic into separate functions to keep code clean.

 For each script, see the comment block at the top for more info.

-The `frostbite` script is the most comprehensive.
-It supports real rowers and real boats.
-It respects sweep/scull preferences, port/starboard preferences, and stroke/bow preferences.
-It fills extra seats with sponges, and it puts overflow rowers on the launch.

 ## Environment known to work